charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 Through comprehensive plotting, multi-variate metrics can be visualized.
 For example, figure \ref{fig:compreh} illustrates a case of a 4-dimensions dataset plotted with four 3-dimensions figures to display 4*3^3 data points.
 Spatial metrics can also be visualized through histograms comparing main summary statistics in different scenarios (e.g the percentage of land areas covered by each 3 category is displayed for 3 drivers, and 4 scenarios using small multiples histograms in [@villamor14], figure 4)[^11back].

 ![An example of comprehensive plotting where [@Sun14] displays results of 4 metrics (one per figure), as several line plots (for several variables, here one per market level), and varying parameters (here 3 parameters with 3 possible values each resulting in $3^3$ data points per market level, per figure.
-This is one of four figures corresponding to the metric "Edge density".](../images/sun.png){#fig:compreh}
+This is one of four figures corresponding to the metric "Edge density".](../images/sun.png){#fig:compreh width 90%}

 [^11back]: A side concern that may come up in these cases, is about data management: the total size of the runs can become is too large for available main memory.
 A strategy is to precompute summary statistics, such as the mean and extrema [@PotterWilson].